-Sometimes a calculated field is based on values of other modules.
-To keep a field which is pulling values from other modules updated, Sugar will automatically re-calculate these fields when a related record changes.
+Sometimes a calculated field is based on values from other modules.
+To keep a field that is pulling values from other modules updated, Sugar will automatically re-calculate these fields when a related record changes.
 If you have a large number of calculated fields depending on related modules, performance can be hindered for your users when editing and saving records.

 For example, if your Agency Type field on the Contacts module is based on the related Account module's type, making an edit to the account record will automatically trigger the contact's Agency Type to be re-calculated.